Build Service/Collaboration

 Introduction

-The Build Service offers different ways of collaboration.
+The Open Build Service offers different ways of collaboration.
 The easiest way is to grant write access for more people in a package or project.
-This is the fastest way to work together with other people who do work closely together.
+This way allows a small team working closely together to collaborate very quickly.

 However, this approach does not work in a number of cases: